🔼The name Abel-shittim: Summary

 Verb אבל ('abel) is like the previous ones in that it describes a drive of liquid or semi-liquid elements along some collective course.
 It's often used to describe a collective mourning, which either happened in a procession or else contagious enough to drag others along.
 Nouns אבל ('ebel) and אבל ('abel) both mean mourning, but the latter is also the word for actual water stream or brook.
 In cognate languages this verb is used to describe the driving of camels.
 There is even a sporadically used adverb אבל ('abal), which in older texts expresses solemn affirmation (verily, truly, yes indeed I'm totally going along with you there) but later texts appear to put somewhat of a breaking force on the momentum ("yes!... but").

 The second part of the name Abel-shittim is a plural form of the word שטה (shitta), meaning acacia:

 For a meaning of the name Abel-shittim, both Jones' Dictionary of Old Testament Proper Names and NOBSE Study Bible Name List read Meadow Of Acacias.
 BDB Theological Dictionary proposes Acacia-Meadow.
-But following the comments of HAW Theological Wordbook of the Old Testament, our name Abel-shittim may also mean Brook Of The Acacias.
+But following the comments of HAW Theological Wordbook of the Old Testament, our name Abel-shittim may also mean Stream Of The Acacias.